equinor/resfo/README.md

 ===============

-Ecl output files consist of a sequence of named arrays. ecl-data-io does not interpret the names, but simply give you a touple of the name and a numpy array with the read function:
+Ecl output files consist of a sequence of named arrays. ecl-data-io does not interpret the names, but simply give you a tuple of the name and a numpy array with the read function:

 ```